 In Rivne, the Kostopil church ran a kids camp with more the 450 kids ages 5 to 16 years old.
-This included displaced children from Kharkiv, Kiev, Buchi, Irpen, Izum, Luhansk, Donetsk, Kramatorsk and more.
+This included displaced children from Kharkiv, Kyiv, Buchi, Irpen, Izum, Luhansk, Donetsk, Kramatorsk, and more.
 It was a time of respite where the children could breathe amidst the hardships they face every day.
-Also an integral part of the camp was chatting with parents who could share their pain, reflect on God's Word and unwind with a cup of coffee and snacks in a pleasant atmosphere.
+Also, an integral part of the camp was chatting with parents who could share their pain, reflect on God's Word and unwind with a cup of coffee and snacks in a pleasant atmosphere.

 Churches continue to celebrate baptisms every week.
 In the Kharkiv "Blagovistya" church, seven new members were recently baptised.
 This is the third baptism of new believers in a church that is only one and a half years old.

-And while many churches continue to give out food aide, one church, the Evangelical Baptist Brotherhood Church stands out.
-During a three months of cooperation with the UN World Food Programme the church distributed 2,709 tonnes of food to the local population.
+And while many churches continue to give out food aid, one church, the Evangelical Baptist Brotherhood Church stands out.
+During three months of cooperation with the UN World Food Programme, the church distributed 2,709 tonnes of food to the local population.
 This is in addition to the 4,486 tonnes of food and other aid they distributed through support of the Ukrainian Baptist Union.

 Projects continue in Ukraine’s neighbouring countries as well.
 Though some have returned back into Ukraine and others have moved on further into Europe, many Ukrainians are becoming integrated into their new communities.
 Ukrainians have been incorporated into church services and summer activities.
-Baptist churches continue to house, feed, and help displaced Ukrainian people with registration paperwork as well as provide psycho-social support.
-Local churches and unions continue to respond in the ever changing contexts.
+Baptist churches continue to house, feed, and help displaced Ukrainian people with registration paperwork as well as providing psycho-social support.
+Local churches and unions continue to respond in the ever-changing contexts.

 On-going Prayer Needs